-If funded activities come in under budget, Heritage EQUIP grants will be reduced to reflect the proportion agreed of the real cost, not the proposed costs, of the seismic strengthening advice or upgrade works.
+If funded activities come in under budget, Heritage EQUIP grants will be reduced to reflect the proportion of actual cost compared to the cost you proposed in your application.

 You must promote the support from Heritage EQUIP

 If you receive a grant, you must acknowledge the financial support given by Heritage EQUIP in all relevant signage, publicity material, publications, annual reports and similar documents.